aolenevme/ultimate-javascript/web-apis/questions.md

 - What are the ways to track `<body />` size changes?
 - What are the ways to implement the infinite scrolling?
 - Where can we find the most concrete information about the user's device visiting the webpage?
+- What Web APIs would you use if you need to code an in-browser game?